The engine returned to static exhibition on May 5th, 2021 after an extended cosmetic restoration.

 Built for Grand Trunk Railway Co. of Canada as #1542.
 Became Canadian National #47, class X- 10a, after merger of the two companies in 1923.
 This Baltic Tank locomotive was used in commuter service around Montreal.
 Locomotive has no tender but a tank for water and a bin for five tons of coal built into the extended frame behind the cab.
 The engine operated equally well in forward or reverse, an important asset when commuter turning facilities were lacking.
 Sold to Nelson Blount in 1959.
 Only Baltic tank locomotive in the United States.

 2-8-0, Builder: American Locomotive co.
 (Schenectady), February 1913.
 Builder's no. 52991.

 Cylinders: 23 x 28,Drive Wheels: 63, Weight on Drivers: 171,600, Boiler Pressure: 185, Tractive Effort: 37,000.

 Built for Maine Central Railroad as No. 519 in the series 517 - 524.
 MeC class W-l.
 A high boiler, low tender, mainline Consolidation.
 Revenue career spent in freight service.
-Sold to Nelson Blount in 1963.
-One of two remaining steam locomotives from the Maine Central.
+Sold to Nelson Blount in 1963; one of three remaining.